Customer compliance manager (CCM)

 imgtext

-A customer compliance manager (CCM), formerly known as a customer relationship manager (or CRM), is a senior professional appointed by HMRC for businesses dealt with by the Large Business Service (LBS) and for a selection of businesses dealt with by Local Compliance (Large and Complex) (L&C).
-LBS customers have a turnover of £600 million or above, or assets of £2 billion or more.
-An L&C customer is a business with turnover of £30 million or more or with more than 250 employees.
+A customer compliance manager (CCM), formerly known as a customer relationship manager (or CRM), is a senior professional appointed by HMRC for businesses dealt with by the Large Business Directorate (LBD).
+LBD customers have a turnover of £200 million or above, turnover below £200 million but with complex tax affairs or operate within a business sector that is complex.

 Risk assessment

-It is HMRC’s policy to classify its largest businesses as either low risk or not low risk, although occasionally expressions such as ‘intermediate’ can be encountered.
+It is HMRC’s policy to classify its largest businesses on a compliance spectrum from low risk, moderate risk, moderate–high risk to high risk.
 A business risk review is undertaken for this purpose.
 See the Business risk review guidance note for further details of this process.

 Continue reading the full document